DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 This incarnation of FCM support is a substantial reworking of the original FCM support in Kastri, however some elements remain.

-**NOTE: The demo has been updated (on Nov 8th, 2023) to align it with the Firebase iOS SDK v10.8.0**.
-See the [iOS](#ios) section below.

-In this implementation, support has been added for a customised notification **on Android**, using RemoteViews, similar to the [CustomNotification demo in the Playground repo](https://github.com/DelphiWorlds/Playground/tree/main/Demos/CustomNotification).
+In this implementation, support has been added for a customised notification on Android, using RemoteViews, similar to the [CustomNotification demo in the Playground repo](https://github.com/DelphiWorlds/Playground/tree/main/Demos/CustomNotification).
 This allows multiple lines of text in the notification banner, and an optional image, placed to the right of the text.

+For support of **images in notifications on iOS**, please refer to [this separate documentation](NotificationImagesOnIOS.md).

 The unit `DW.FCMManager` handles management of FCM, which is exposed as a reference to an interface: `IFCMManager`.
 Now you do not need to create any classes; just assign event handlers, and call the `Start` method on the `FCM` reference.